ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 __1.1.__ Which number is linked to the wrong numbers?
 Some hints below if you need them.

 ^^^ hint id=1
 Look for patterns.
-Which colours are linked which numbers?
-If you are thinking – that was a useless hint, then you wouldn’t be far wrong.
+Which colours are linked to which numbers?
 ^^^

 ^^^ hint id=2